bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>The spell “Accio” allows a witch or wizard to summon something to them.
 Casting Accio is just like accessing a value in…</em>medium.datadriveninvestor.com</a><a href="https://medium.datadriveninvestor.com/accio-recursion-your-new-favorite-javascript-spell-7e10d3125fb3" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/christinamcmahon/recursion-explained-with-examples-4k1m" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/christinamcmahon/recursion-explained-with-examples-4k1m"><strong>Recursion Explained (with Examples)</strong><br />
-<em>“To understand recursion, one must first understand recursion” - Unknown Recursion is a method of solving problems…</em>dev.to</a><a href="https://dev.to/christinamcmahon/recursion-explained-with-examples-4k1m" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>"To understand recursion, one must first understand recursion" - Unknown Recursion is a method of solving problems…</em>dev.to</a><a href="https://dev.to/christinamcmahon/recursion-explained-with-examples-4k1m" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator"><strong>Generator - JavaScript | MDN</strong><br />
 <em>This object cannot be instantiated directly.
 Instead, a Generator instance can be returned from a generator function…</em>developer.mozilla.org</a><a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>